SuperblocksHQ/ethereum-studio/packages/editor/templates/Hello World/README.md

 Now that you have an understanding of the logic, let's use the app UI to interact with the contract!

 Try using the form in the IDE's Browser to set the `message` variable on the contract.
-Submitting the form should trigger our JavaScrip function, `setMessage`, which creates an Ethereum transaction to update the smart contract state.
+Submitting the form should trigger the JavaScript function, `setMessage`, which creates an Ethereum transaction to call the `update` function on the smart contract.
 The new state is then read from the contract and updated in the Browser.

 ## Next Steps

 Congratulations!
 You've made it through our first tutorial.
 You've taken your first big step towards developing on Ethereum.

 Each of our subsequent Ethereum Studio templates increase in complexity.
-We recommend you [create a "Coin" project next](https://studio.ethereum.org/).
+We recommend you [create a "Coin" project](https://studio.ethereum.org/) next.

 ## Learn more